III-1c CWRU Standard Network Host Configuration and Security Controls for Public Information

 - Minimizing unnecessary network based services and ports.
 The use of the SANS Top 20 Critical Security Controls List can be a key guideline in hardening a host at this level.

 - Using an account with normal User privileges for daily operations, and using an account with Administrator or root privileges only when needed for system maintenance.

-- Case also has a CIS-based configuration file that can be obtained from the Information Security Office (email@example.com).
+- CWRU also has a CIS-based configuration file that can be obtained from the Information Security Office (firstname.lastname@example.org).

 - Additional configuration checklists can be found here.